Fitting Horn DL Ontologies to ABox and Query Examples: A Tale of Simulation Quantifiers and Finite Models: Proofs for Section

 We are now ready to prove the characterization.

-\begin{proof}\textbf{(of Theorem~\ref{thm:charUCQwithFin})} `$1~\Rightarrow~2$'.
+\begin{proof} \textbf{(of Theorem~\ref{thm:charUCQwithFin})} `$1~\Rightarrow~2$'.
 We prove the contraposition.
 Assume that Point~2 does not hold.
 We want to show that there is no fitting \Lmc-ontology.
 It suffices to prove that any \Lmc-ontology \Omc fitting the negative examples does not fit the positive examples.
 Hence, let \Omc be a \Lmc-ontology that fits the negative examples.
 Then, for each $ e = \left( \Amc, q \right) \in E^- $, there exists a model $ \Imc_e $ of \Amc witnessing that $ \Amc \cup \Omc \not\models q $.
 Define the interpretation $ \Imc := \biguplus_{e \in E^-} \Imc_e$, which is non-empty since $ E^- $ is non-empty.
 W.l.o.g., we may assume that each $\Imc_e$, and thus also \Imc, is finite by employing the finite model property for UCQ entailment in \Lmc.
 See, for instance, Corollary~1 in \cite{DBLP:conf/kr/GogaczIM18}.
 Since Point~2 is violated by assumption, there exists $ \left( \Amc, q \right) \in E^+ $ and an \Lmc-simulation $S$ from \Amc to \Imc such that $ \Imc_{\Amc, S, \Lmc} \not \models q$.
 By Lemma \ref{lem:IASLsubI}, the interpretation $ \Imc_{\Amc, S, \Lmc}$ is a model of $\Amc \cup \Omc$.
 Consequently, $\Amc \cup \Omc \not \models q$, proving that \Omc does not fit the positive examples.

-`2$~\Rightarrow~$1' We prove this direction for a slightly weaker variant of (a): \begin{enumerate}[label=(\alph*$'$)] \item $ \Imc = \biguplus_{e \in E^-} \Imc_e$, where for each $ e=( \Amc, q ) \in E^- $, $ \Imc_e $ is a model of \Amc such that $ \Imc_e \not \models p' $ for every \Amc-\Lmc-variation $p'$ of each CQ in $q$. \end{enumerate} Clearly, if a finite interpretation satisfies Points~(a) and~(b), then it also satisfies Points~(a$'$) and~(b), by the remark after Lemma~\ref{prop:qEntIffVarEnt}.
+`2$~\Rightarrow~$1' We prove this direction for a slightly weaker variant of (a): \begin{enumerate}[label=(\alph*$'$)] \item $ \Imc = \biguplus_{e \in E^-} \Imc_e$, where for each $ e=( \Amc, q ) \in E^- $, $ \Imc_e $ is a model of \Amc such that $ \Imc_e \not \models p' $ for every \Lmc-forest \Amc-variation $p'$ of each CQ in $q$. \end{enumerate} Clearly, if a finite interpretation satisfies Conditions~(a) and~(b), then it also satisfies Conditions~(a$'$) and~(b), by the remark after Lemma~\ref{prop:qEntIffVarEnt}.
 We will show that the latter pair of properties is enough to prove Point~1.